swiftlang/swift-evolution/proposals/NNNN-disconnected.md

 }
 ```

-One use-case might want to use the `UniqueDeque` to append non-`Sendable`
+One use-case might be to use `UniqueDeque` to append non-`Sendable` disconnected
-disconnected values and when popping an element send it to a different isolation
+values and when popping an element send it to a different isolation region.
-region.

 ```swift
 var deque = UniqueDeque<NonSendable>()